 Even though my life is based on tourism, I don’t want them to maintain their traditions just for my survival.
 I don’t oppose or insist for someone to wear their traditional clothes, it’s their decision.
 Yonas Mahetemu, tour operator

 Scarcity of resources such as water, land and food is in part balanced by the possibility of buying goods thanks to the cash inflow provided by tourism.
 On the other hand, “travellers are seen as ATMs, a source of easy money,” Miceli points out, a mechanism that creates a cycle of economic dependency that could end up substituting local subsistence mechanisms developed over the course of thousands of years.
 “The territory is fragmented, the government’s control is sporadic, tourism is rampant, they need money, so it’s easy to fall into a vicious cycle of paying and leaving.
-Ideally, we should be working on encouraging responsible tourism based on finding agreements that reflect the tribes’ real needs.
+Ideally, we should be working on encouraging responsible tourism based on reaching agreements that reflect the tribes’ real needs.
 Our NGO has the value of raising awareness so that people realise it isn’t right to visit the Omo tribes as if they were items to add to a collection, but it’s desirable to visit fewer of them and spend more time with them”.

 What future for the Lower Omo Valley

-The whole of Ethiopia is undergoing radical transformations, also thanks to reforms pushed ahead by Abiy, who “wants the country to develop and leave behind its past of famine and poverty,” in Mahetemu’s words.
+Ethiopia is undergoing radical transformations, also thanks to reforms pushed ahead by Abiy, who “wants the country to develop and leave behind its past of famine and poverty,” in Mahetemu’s words.
 But the Arbore, Dassanech, Hamer, Kara, Mursi and all the other tribes of the Lower Omo Valley don’t have control over these events.
 In these uncertain conditions, the question regarding their future remains unanswered.
-Only time will tell if the pace of life here will continue following that of the river – slow and gentle, then violent and destructive at times – or if change will overwhelm the tribes like an unexpected flood.
+Only time will tell if the pace of life here will continue following that of the river – slow and gentle, and violent and destructive at times – or if change will overwhelm the tribes like an unexpected flood.
 And if the boy at the beginning of our story will follow his mother’s example by subjecting his children to the same ritual, or if he’ll recount this experience to tell them about a world that no longer exists.